zkLinkProtocol/zklink-intent-url/docs/develop.md

 npx nest g library my-action
 ```

-You will see a new directory named `my-action` in the `libs` directory.
+You will see `package.json` in repository root is modified, and a new directory named `my-action` in the `libs` directory.
 This directory contains the basic structure of a nest project.

 ### 2. Implement

 We provide an abstract class that you must extend to implement your action.

-The action is described by the `Action` class defined in [`action.dto.ts`](../src/common/dto/action.dto.ts).
+The action is described by the `Action` class defined in [`action.dto.ts`](../src/common/dto/action.dto.ts#10).
 The abstract class is structured as follows:

 ```ts
 type ActionTransactionParams = { [key: string]: string };